Common Legal Mistakes in Direct Selling Business

 Solution:

-Ensure full compliance with GST and taxation laws.
+Ensure full compliance with GST and tax laws.
+Maintain proper billing and file returns on time.

 8. No Clear Refund and Return Policy